2019 All-State Music Festival Information

 - There are no soloists required for this year’s choral selections.

-- Five All-State Chorus selections (in addition to the patriotic works) will be released on July 25, 2018.
-The sixth piece will be released and distributed to the accepted students at the first chorus rehearsal in Ames on Friday, November 16, and will be taught to the students by the All-State Chorus Conductor, Dr. Timothy Peter.
+- Five All-State Chorus selections (in addition to the patriotic works) will be released on July 25, 2019.
+The sixth piece will be released and distributed to the accepted students at the first chorus rehearsal in Ames on Friday, November 22, and will be taught to the students by the All-State Chorus Conductor, Dr. Aimee Beckmann-Collier.

-The 2018 festival will need piano players for the band, orchestra, and chorus.
-Students auditioning for an All-State Pianist position must be an eligible member of the school’s band, chorus or orchestra.
-The registration fee does NOT cover the cost of the music for the All-State piano players.
+The 2019 festival will need piano players for the band and the chorus.
+Students auditioning for an All-State Pianist position must be an eligible member of the school’s band, chorus, or orchestra.
+The registration fee does NOT cover the cost of the music for the students auditioning on piano.
 Schools will need to make their own arrangements for the music performed by the chorus, including the patriotic numbers.
-Music may be purchased by contacting West Music (319-688-6846).
+Music may be purchased by contacting West Music (319-688-6846) – ask for Dick Dott.
 Music for the band selections may be obtained by contacting the IHSMA office (515) 432-2013.